mee-nam-lee/qwiklabs/scoreboard-app/README.md

-# Scoreboard Application Deployment to Google Cloud Run
+# Hackathon Scoreboard to Google Cloud Run

 This document outlines the steps to deploy the frontend and backend services of the Scoreboard application to Google Cloud Run.